 While Twitch is primarily used for live game streaming, they allow all forms of content including tips and tricks, walkthroughs and even makeup tutorials.
-It’s also the most well known gaming platform, making it easier to land sponsorships and partnerships with gaming companies.
+It’s also the most well-known gaming platform, making it easier to land sponsorships and partnerships with gaming companies.

-Google launched YouTube Gaming in 2015 as part of their efforts to broaden their scope of entertainment.
+Google launched YouTube Gaming in 2015 as part of its efforts to broaden its scope of entertainment.
 YouTube is a familiar destination, and some streamers may already have a dedicated following on their primary YouTube channel.
 However, YouTube Gaming accounts are separate from primary accounts, so while you may have an established fan base, you’ll still have to do some work to get them to hit that subscribe button again.

 While YouTube Gaming certainly has a smaller viewership than Twitch, it’s catching up.
 In 2017 YouTube Gaming grew its streamer base by 343 percent, while Twitch only grew by 197 percent.
 However, in 2018 Twitch viewership is up by 21 percent while YouTube Gaming dropped 12 percent.